Do you know what a heat map is – and what it is good for?

-A heat map gives you a clear indication of what users really do on your site.
-You can quickly and easily find out if anyone even sees your copy and whether users are clicking on your CTA or on images and words instead.
+A heat map gives you a clear indication of what visitors really do on your site.
+You can quickly and easily find out if anyone even sees your copy and whether people are clicking on your CTA or on images and words instead.

-You can also see where your users are coming from, easily see conversion rates, and much more.
+You can also see where your visitors are coming from, keep an eye on your pageview-to-click conversion rates, and much more.

-Instead of having to deduce what’s going on from numbers like bounce and time on page, or even building up a more sophisticated picture from knowing which elements are clicked and tracking goal conversions in GA, heat maps let you just use an actual picture.
+Instead of having to deduce what’s going on from numbers like bounce rate and time spent on page, or tracking goal conversions in GA, heat maps help you build up a more sophisticated picture from knowing which elements are clicked or ignored.

 We’ve seen how heat maps can be used to understand conversion behavior.

-Using a simple heat map lets you see if users are clicking on your conversion elements, and if not, what they’re clicking on instead.
+Using a simple heat map lets you see if visitors are clicking on your conversion elements, and if not, what they’re clicking on instead.